-With over 51,000 members, the AEU campaigns for education professionals, for public education and for social justice.
+With approximately 48,000 members, the AEU campaigns for education professionals, for public education and for social justice.

 Formed in 1995 from the merger of the Federated Teachers Union of Victoria, the Victorian Teachers' Union and the Kindergarten Teachers Association of Victoria, it brought to an end a century of disunity among teacher unions and created a united voice for the profession.
 Read more of the history of teacher unionism in Victoria here.

 AEU Victoria caters for the personal, professional and industrial needs of its members.
 We work with you to improve your conditions of employment and to advance your professional interests.
 We promote the value of the work of our members within society.